 The central place on the table belongs to stuffed roast turkey.
 Other traditional dishes include mashed potatoes with gravy, sweet potatoes, stuffing, sweet corn, cranberry sauce, and roasted fall vegetables.
-Persimmons, pumpkin and pecan pies make for a perfect holiday dessert.
+Persimmons and pumpkin pies make for a perfect holiday dessert.

 Thanksgiving and Black Friday in the USA: Holiday Becomes Shorter

 In the U.S., the Thanksgiving feast shared with the family members and close friends usually lasts for a few hours.
 Or at least this was the case over a decade ago.
 If back then Thanksgiving was one of a few days a year when everybody was off and ready to spend some quality time with their loved ones, today this slowly becomes far from reality.

 If not that many years ago, I had an option to volunteer to go to work on a Friday following Thanksgiving as early as 3:30am (some retailers, with Walmart at the head, re-opened their doors at dawn), nowadays such an alternative doesn’t even exist.
 Black Friday expands its territory and starts as early as Thursday afternoon.
 Most families don’t even start sitting at their Thanksgiving dinner tables until late evening.

 In the USA, Friday after Thanksgiving is widely known as Black Friday, a beginning of Christmas shopping season and a day of early sales, humongous lines, and complete chaos.
 I’ve never shopped on a Black Friday, but for a few years I had had a rare opportunity to observe all this madness from a safety of my small cashiers station.